claforte/RayTracingWeekend.jl/README.md

   - `-march=znver2` allows gcc to optimize specifically for this Zen2 CPU architecture.
 3. Even though I have 16 physical threads on this CPU, gcc reports it only used 14 threads.
 The CPU temperature hovered around 83 degrees Celsius, i.e. warm but not alarming.
 4. I examined the code, and it looks like it's using the same algorithms, i.e. no BVH.
 I also checked that the threaded model is similar.
+5. I have no idea whether GCC tries to vectorize the code, and by how much.

 Result of `time ./book1`: **22m59s**.